GURUSUJAN/GURUSUJAN/READ ME .md

 - 👋 Hi, I’m @GURUSUJAN
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning NOTHING
+- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on NOTHING
+- 💞️ I’m looking to collaborate on DOING NOTHING
 - 📫 How to reach me naiju2002@gmail.com

 <!---